 Now, it is more focused on the fishing industries with the fishing boats and trawlers landing their catch there.

 Like Brooklyn, this area is becoming an artist hub with creative studios popping up.
 Take a self-guided mural tour or pop into the many artists’ studios and antique shops.
 There is also an amazing food scene there, so make sure to grab a bite while you’re there.

 Take a Key West Day Trip

 5. Visit Bahia Honda State Park

-One of the most beautiful islands in the Florida Keys is Bahia Honda, a remarkable state park and my favorite place in the Florida Keys.
+One of the most beautiful places in the Florida Keys is Bahia Honda State Park, a remarkable Florida state park and my favorite place in the Florida Keys.

 The pristine waters are also a great place to enjoy snorkeling, with plenty of marine life calling the shores around the island home.